TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Account.addDataset(settings: object)

+Adds a new dataset to the given `Account`.
+The account can either be a user or organization.

+This only works if the used Triply Token gives write access to the account.

-Argument `settings` is a JSON object with the following keys:
+Argument `settings` is a JSON object with the following keys.
+The
+<code>accessLevel</code> and <code>name</code> keys are required.

 <dl>
   <dt><code>accessLevel</code> (required)</dt>